British Pakistanis: Baloch

 There is a small Baloch community in the UK, originating from the Balochistan province of southwestern Pakistan and neighbouring regions.
 There are many Baloch associations and groups active in the UK, including the Baloch Students and Youth Association (BSYA), Baloch Cultural Society, Baloch Human Rights Council (UK) and others.

 Some Baloch political leaders and workers are based in the UK, where they found exile.

 Muhajirs

-There are over 400,000 Urdu speakers in the UK, some of whom are Muhajirs.
+There is also a significant albeit smaller community Muhajirs in the UK.
 Muhajirs originally migrated from present-day India to Pakistan following the partition of British India in 1947.
 Most of them settled in Pakistan's largest city Karachi, where they form the demographic majority.
 Many Muhajir Pakistanis later migrated to Britain, effecting a secondary migration.

 Altaf Hussain, leader of the Muttahida Qaumi Movement (MQM)—the largest political party in Karachi, with its roots lying in the Muhajir community—has been based in England in self-imposed exile since 1992.
 He is controversially regarded to have virtually "ruled" and "remotely governed" Karachi from his residence in the north London suburb of Edgware.
+Another notable includes the 2016 Mayor of London Sadiq Khan, who is of Muhajir origin.